haiwen/seafile-docker/README.md

 #### Find logs

-The seafile logs are under `shared/logs/seafile`.
+The seafile logs are under `shared/logs/seafile` in the docker, or `/opt/seafile-data/logs/seafile` in the server that run the docker.

-The system logs are under `shared/logs/var-log`.
+The system logs are under `shared/logs/var-log`, or `/opt/seafile-data/logs/var-log` in the server that run the docker.

 #### Add a new Admin